manapixels/mental-sum-app/TASKS.md

 ---

-## Phase 8: Advanced Progress & Adaptive Learning
+## Phase 8: Advanced Progress & Adaptive Learning ✅

-### Data Model & Persistence
+### Data Model & Persistence ✅

-- [ ] Define and implement `strategyPerformance` object in user profile schema (e.g., `{ strategyId: { correct, incorrect, totalAttempts, avgTime } }`).
+- [x] Define and implement `strategyPerformance` object in user profile schema (e.g., `{ strategyId: { correct, incorrect, totalAttempts, avgTime } }`).
-- [ ] Define and implement schema for storing individual problem attempt history (e.g., `{ problemDetails, userAnswer, correctAnswer, isCorrect, strategyUsed, timestamp }`).
+- [x] Define and implement schema for storing individual problem attempt history (e.g., `{ problemDetails, userAnswer, correctAnswer, isCorrect, strategyUsed, timestamp }`).
-- [ ] Update `localStorage` CRUD operations (saveUser, loadUser, etc.) to support new data structures for strategy performance and problem history.
+- [x] Update `localStorage` CRUD operations (saveUser, loadUser, etc.) to support new data structures for strategy performance and problem history.
-- [ ] Implement data migration logic for existing users to initialize new data fields (if necessary).
+- [x] Implement data migration logic for existing users to initialize new data fields (if necessary).

-### Problem Generation Engine
+### Problem Generation Engine ✅

-- [ ] Design and implement adaptive problem selection algorithm (e.g., using weakness scores based on `strategyPerformance`).
+- [x] Design and implement adaptive problem selection algorithm (e.g., using weakness scores based on `strategyPerformance`).
-- [ ] Modify problem generator to accept an optional `focusedStrategyId` parameter to generate problems for a specific strategy.
+- [x] Modify problem generator to accept an optional `focusedStrategyId` parameter to generate problems for a specific strategy.
-- [ ] Ensure all generated problems are tagged with an `intendedStrategy` (or an array of applicable strategies).
+- [x] Ensure all generated problems are tagged with an `intendedStrategy` (or an array of applicable strategies).
-- [ ] Integrate user's `strategyPerformance` data into the adaptive problem selection logic.
+- [x] Integrate user's `strategyPerformance` data into the adaptive problem selection logic.

-### State Management (Contexts)
+### State Management (Contexts) ✅

-- [ ] Update `UserContext` to store, manage, and provide `strategyPerformance` and problem attempt history.
+- [x] Update `UserContext` to store, manage, and provide `strategyPerformance` and problem attempt history.
-- [ ] Add functions to `UserContext` to:
+- [x] Add functions to `UserContext` to:

-  - [ ] Log a completed problem attempt to history.
+  - [x] Log a completed problem attempt to history.
-  - [ ] Update `strategyPerformance` metrics after each problem.
+  - [x] Update `strategyPerformance` metrics after each problem.

-- [ ] Update `SessionContext` to manage an optional `focusedStrategyId` for targeted practice sessions.
+- [x] Update `SessionContext` to manage an optional `focusedStrategyId` for targeted practice sessions.

-### User Interface: Progress Display
+### User Interface: Progress Display ✅

-- [ ] Create `StrategyProgressCard` component to display metrics for a single mental model strategy.
+- [x] Create `StrategyProgressCard` component to display metrics for a single mental model strategy.
-- [ ] Create `UserStrategyProgressList` component to display a list of `StrategyProgressCard`s for all applicable strategies.
+- [x] Create `UserStrategyProgressList` component to display a list of `StrategyProgressCard`s for all applicable strategies.

-- [ ] Implement "Practice this Skill" buttons within `StrategyProgressCard` or `UserStrategyProgressList`.
+- [x] Implement "Practice this Skill" buttons within `StrategyProgressCard` or `UserStrategyProgressList`.
-- [ ] Integrate `UserStrategyProgressList` into a user-facing page (e.g., a new "My Progress" page, or an enhanced User Profile/Session Results page).
+- [x] Integrate `UserStrategyProgressList` into a user-facing page (e.g., a new "My Progress" page, or an enhanced User Profile/Session Results page).

-### User Interface: Incorrect Answer Review
+### User Interface: Incorrect Answer Review ✅

-- [ ] Design UI for displaying a list of past problems, with filters (e.g., show only incorrect, by date, by operation).
+- [x] Design UI for displaying a list of past problems, with filters (e.g., show only incorrect, by date, by operation).

-- [ ] Create `ProblemReviewCard` component to display details of a single past problem (original problem, user's answer, correct answer, strategy explanation).
+- [x] Create `ProblemReviewCard` component to display details of a single past problem (original problem, user's answer, correct answer, strategy explanation).
-- [ ] Implement a page or modal view for `ProblemReviewCard` list and individual review.
+- [x] Implement a page or modal view for `ProblemReviewCard` list and individual review.
-- [ ] Link to this review system from session results or user progress areas.
+- [x] Link to this review system from session results or user progress areas.

-### Session Flow Integration
+### Session Flow Integration ✅

-- [ ] Update session logic to log all attempted problems (with relevant details like `intendedStrategy`) to `UserContext`.
+- [x] Update session logic to log all attempted problems (with relevant details like `intendedStrategy`) to `UserContext`.
-- [ ] Ensure session start logic correctly initializes in adaptive mode (default) or focused strategy mode based on `SessionContext` (`focusedStrategyId`).
+- [x] Ensure session start logic correctly initializes in adaptive mode (default) or focused strategy mode based on `SessionContext` (`focusedStrategyId`).

-### Overall Integration & Testing
+### Overall Integration & Testing ✅

-- [ ] Thoroughly test the adaptive problem generation logic across various user performance scenarios.
+- [x] Thoroughly test the adaptive problem generation logic across various user performance scenarios.
-- [ ] Test the focused strategy practice flow from selection to session completion.
+- [x] Test the focused strategy practice flow from selection to session completion.
-- [ ] Validate the accuracy of progress tracking for both overall strategy performance and individual problem history.
+- [x] Validate the accuracy of progress tracking for both overall strategy performance and individual problem history.
-- [ ] Perform usability testing on the new progress display and answer review UIs.
+- [x] Perform usability testing on the new progress display and answer review UIs.

-**Phase 8 Progress**: 0/19 tasks completed (0%)
+**Phase 8 Progress**: 19/19 tasks completed (100%) ✅

 ---